Romford: Economy

-There is a developed night time economy, greater than in any other metropolitan centre in Greater London, with 8360 m2 of cinemas, theatres and concert hall space; 9530 m2 of bars and pubs; 5510 m2 of cafés and restaurants; and 2680 m2 of fast food and take away venues.
-The night time economy is almost as significant as the day economy with around 12,000 visits to Romford during the day and 11,000 visits to pubs, clubs and bars at night.
+Romford is recognised in the London Plan as one of 14 regionally significant metropolitan centres in Greater London, with a considerable catchment area.
+The town has significant retail, office, leisure and cultural floorspace.
+There is a developed night-time economy, greater than in any other metropolitan centre in Greater London, with 8360 m2 of cinemas, theatres and concert hall space; 9530 m2 of bars and pubs; 5510 m2 of cafés and restaurants; and 2680 m2 of fast food and take away venues.
+The night-time economy is almost as significant as the day economy with around 12,000 visits to Romford during the day and 11,000 visits to pubs, clubs and bars at night.
+The night-time economy of clubs, pubs and bars has been growing since 2023.
+Romford Market has been in a long period of decline with 60 regular traders in 2020, down from a peak of over 300.